 - An 18-foot long replica of the actual Titanic.
 This one-of-a-kind model was constructed from the original shipbuilders’ actual drawings.

-- Replica of the Grand Staircase: It cost over $1 million to construct this gorgeous replica; the blueprints used to build the original staircase were used to build this wonderful replica.
+- Replica of the Grand Staircase: It cost over $1 million to construct this gorgeous replica using the blueprints from the original staircase - this re-created feature is easily the ship's most iconic feature.
 Go ahead and climb the Grand Staircase and enjoy it’s beautiful wood inlays and carved cherub.

 - Replica of a Third Class cabin: You can see an example of Third Class living quarters, and learn the number of people who might stay in such a room, as well as what you would pay in today’s economy to travel as a Third Class passenger.